-The USG may collect some information about how visitors' access and use a website affiliated with the USG.EDU domain and its contents.
-The information collected on any such website is limited to non-personally identifiable information and may include information such as the computer address used to access the website.
+The USG may collect some information (analytic data) about how visitors' access and use a website affiliated with the USG.EDU domain and its contents.
+The information collected on any such website is limited to non-personally identifiable information and may include information such as the computer IP/MAC addresses and browser information used to access the website.
 These data are used to improve website content and website management for users.
 Cookies may be used to facilitate the navigation of this site, but these cookies will not contain any personally-identifiable information.
 Other USG websites may have different privacy practices.
 If applicable, consult the privacy statement on each website.